$431,540Average Value$246Average Price per Sq Ft47Homes For Sale

 North Merced Demographics and Home Trends

-New Price Adjustment !
+New Price Adjustment!
 Come take a look!
-New Exterior and Interior paint, all new: flooring, appliances, faucets, toilets, fixtures.
-Nice large front living room with fireplace, and Family room that opens to nice Kitchen.
+New Exterior and Interior paint.
+All new: flooring, appliances, faucets, toilets & fixtures.
+Also has a tankless hot water system.
+Nice large front living room with fireplace.
+Family room that opens to an open Kitchen.
 Master bedroom and dressing area, 2 sinks, large walk in shower and walk in closet.
 Indoor laundry room.
-Cathedral ceilings making it feel very spacious.
-Close to Merced JC,
+Cathedral ceilings making it feel

 At Merced Station, live without limits.
 Enjoy a study session on your balcony.
 Take a dip in the resort-style swimming pool.
 Gather in the Clubhouse on Friday nights.
 At Merced Station, great living takes center stage.You'll love being right in the heart of an outdoorsy community, giving you the opportunity to explore on weekends while keeping you conveniently close to the University of